antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 ## The principles guiding the creation of the new Ace rank

 In setting the principles for the creation of the new Ace rank, we aspired to:
-- Quantitatively assess the best possible approximation of "the ineherent skill displayed in a fight by a CMDR"
+- Quantitatively assess the best possible approximation of "the inherent skill displayed in a fight by a CMDR"
 - Limit the grind required to the bare minimum
 - Limit the overall duration of a fight attempt to about 30 minutes (or less), while still providing enough of a challenge to differentiate CMDRs
 - Provide a scoring system where a "perfect score" would be near impossible to achieve (to the point we'd expect fewer than 3-5 CMDRs to ever achieve it, *IF* any ever achieve it)